Wriveted/wriveted-api/scripts/ingestion/aus/README.md

 # Importing Australian Schools

-Download a JSON file of all schools in australia
+Download a JSON file of all schools in Australia
 ```
 https://asl.acara.edu.au/School-Search
 ```